jvitoralb/quality-assurance-app/backend/README.md

 - Text

 This info must be sent as a body in a POST request to `/personal-library/api/v1/books/{book id}`.
-In this case the answer will be an array with the book object in it:
+In this case, the answer will be an array with the book object in it:
 ```
 [
 	{